-July 15, 2018:
+July 15, 2018 \$135.00 per day worked

+HOUSEKEEPING ITEMS

-South of the 53rd Parallel All Regions \$135.00 per day worked HOUSEKEEPING ITEMS 1) Letters/Addendums - Add numbers to the Letters/Addendums (located at the end of the 'Master Portion'), for easier reference, as per the Alberta Agreement.
-The proposed changes are shown in bullets 1 a) to 1 e) that follow. a) Index (Master Portion) - Amend as follows:
+- 1) Letters/Addendums Add numbers to the Letters/Addendums (located at the end of the 'Master Portion'), for easier reference, as per the Alberta Agreement.
+The proposed changes are shown in bullets 1 a) to 1 e) that follow.

+- a) Index (Master Portion) Amend as follows:

+Addendum: